devnich/python-programming/README.md

 - "Glue" language intended to replace shell and Perl
 - Concise, readable, good for rapid prototyping
 - Access to linear algebra libraries in FORTRAN/C → user-friendly numeric computing
+- General purpose, not just an academic language; we will spend more time on some of the general purpose aspects.

 ### Literate programming and notebooks